pzaino/risc-os-corelib/README.md

 # LibOS

 **WORK IN PROGRESS** This library is being converted from the old Acorn Archimedes/RPC era to the new RISC OS 5 and DDE.
+Please be patient while I finish this.
+If you want to help out, please contact me.

 This is a really old library of mine which was original written in 1996/1998 for my Acorn computers and RISC OS.
 Now I am updating it for RISC OS 5 and latest DDE (so it now uses shared Makefiles, new `_swix` syntax etc.).